camunda/camunda-docs/docs/guides/integrating-optimize.md

 Once you open Optimize, you’ll first view the homepage for these collections, dashboards, and reports.

 To create a collection on the **Home** page, select **Create New > New Collection**.
-Name your collection and click **Create Collection**.
+Then, you can name your collection and select which processes will be available.

-Next, click on the collection to view its contents.
-You’ll notice you can again select **Create New** to draft new reports and dashboards.
+From within your collection, you can again select **Create New** and draft reports and dashboards.
+Add users and additional data sources by navigating between the tabs inside the collection.

 Let’s create a dashboard inside our first collection.
 Take the following steps:

-1. Return to the **Home** page to review your collections, dashboards, and reports.
+1. Return to the **Home** page to view a list of existing collections, dashboards, and reports.
 You’ll be able to view all process instances you’ve already run and retrieve additional data on these instances within the Camunda engine.
 2. Select the collection where you’d like to create a dashboard.
 3. Click **Create New > New Dashboard**.
 4. Optimize offers preconfigured dashboard templates, or you can start from a blank dashboard.
 In this example, we’ll select a preconfigured template by clicking the **Process performance overview** option.
 5. Under **Select Process**, choose the process you’d like to analyze and the version.
 6. Click **Create Dashboard**.
-7. Name your dashboard, and add any preferred reports or filters.
+7. Name your dashboard, and add any additional existing reports or create filters.
 Click **Save**.

 ![dashboard example](./assets/dashboard.png)